jayzhou125/CS-1660-Data-Science-Toolbox/README.md

 ## To stop
 Close the tabs when you are done with them and run `docker-compose down` to close the services.

+## App usage specifics
+1. Rstudio:
+When open Rstudio, it is going to ask you for a username and password.
+Just type `rstudio` for both the username and password to log in.

+2.